collielang/collie/document/docs/reference/data-type/11-container/01-collection.md

 ---
-sidebar_position: 7
-sidebar_label: Buffer Type
+sidebar_label: Collection Type
 ---

-# Buffer Type
+# Collection Type

 :::danger
 There is no English version of the document, please check the Chinese version